eCyclops/foundry-boilerplate/README.md

+# ADnD1E / OSRIC System

+This system is for playing Old School First Edition AD&D Games using the original rules, or OSRIC.
+It was built using the Boilerplate system for the Foundry Virtual Tabletop program.

+I assume the original worked fine.
+Any changes that introduce breaks are mine.

 # Boilerplate System

 This system is a boilerplate system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.